lukaszfranczak/Exponea/README.md

 Assumptions:
 - as I used the IIFE with the arrow function my scripts won't work on IE, so non-IE browser is recommended :)
+- all the results were tested on the UK site